Miicroo/lovelace-vasttrafik-card/README.md

 ![Colours for each tram or bus line](https://raw.githubusercontent.com/Miicroo/ha-lovelace-vasttrafik_card/master/resources/colours.png)

 ## In case of errors
-1. There is no explicit check to see if the entity id you provide is a Västtrafik-sensor, so you have to check yourself
+1. A warning will be printed to the console if any entity id you provide is not attributed to Västtrafik
 2. The sensor does not expose from/to, so it is not possible to show that in the card
 3. The sensor updates every 2 minutes, so you will sometimes get `-1 minutes` until departure